ids/cluster-builder/docs/local_deployment_guide.md

 		192.168.100.92	demo-swarm-w2
 		192.168.100.93	demo-swarm-w3

+> The preferred approach is to use a DNS server.

 ---

 > The script requires an active local sudo session as the VMware network controls require sudo, but this is difficult to prompt for with ansible.
 If you don't have one, the script will prompt you for your local SUDO machine password.